ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <p class="govuk-body">This content does not provide any alternative contact methods such as email or chat.
 This may be raised as a recommendation if your service receives an accessibility audit.</p>
         <h3 class="govuk-heading-m">hint text</h3>
         <p class="govuk-body">Always use full stops at the end of hint text, even when using examples.</p>
-        <p class="govuk-body">We made this decision based on <a href="https://trello.com/c/cjE65vrR">research from other government departments and internal discussions (MoJ staff only)</a>.</p>
+        <p class="govuk-body">This decision was made based on <a href="https://trello.com/c/cjE65vrR">research from other government departments and internal discussions (MoJ staff only)</a>.</p>
-        <p class="govuk-body">We’d like to test this approach to see if it causes users to include full stops in input fields.</p>
+        <p class="govuk-body">The content community would like to test this approach to see if it causes users to include full stops in input fields.</p>
         <p class="govuk-body">This guidance only applies to hint text styled with the class “govuk-hint”.</p>
         <h3 class="govuk-heading-m">Home Office reference number</h3>
         <p class="govuk-body">Initial caps for 'Home Office'.</p>